 History of Sandy Hook & Views of NYC

 Sandy Hook Beach has a rich history, dating back to the early 17th century when it was used as a base for the defense of New York City.
-Today, visitors can experience the lighthouse built to assist with ship navigation and Fort Hancock, which is now recognized as a national historic landmark.
-The Atlantic Highlands tower over the Sandy Hook beaches and offer some more amazing views of NYC if you’re looking for more landmarks to visit.
+Today, visitors can experience the lighthouse built to assist with ship navigation and Fort Hancock, now recognized as a national historic landmark.
+The Atlantic Highlands tower over the Sandy Hook beaches and offer more amazing views of NYC if you’re looking for more landmarks to visit.

 What To Expect When Visiting Sandy Hook